 - Did I turn off IM, minimize the Farmville, turn off the TV so I can pay attention to the raid?

-- Am I listening to Vent/TeamSpeek at a reasonable volume so I can hear anything my raid leader is trying to tell me?
+- Am I listening to Vent/TeamSpeek/Discord at a reasonable volume so I can hear anything my raid leader is trying to tell me?

 - Have I turned off any downloads/backups/console Internet connections that might cause me to lag horribly or DC?